 - The existing love and affection was alienated; and

-Engaging in sexual relations with another’s spouse, while he/she is still married, can lead to the civil lawsuit of Criminal Conversation.
-Unlike Alienation of Affections, sexual contact is an element of the action of Criminal Conversation and must be proven.
-If Criminal Conversation is proven, a jury can award monetary damages to the innocent party.
-The Law Office of Nick Saparilas in Raleigh has a multitude of experience handling Alienation of Affections and Criminal Conversation lawsuits in Raleigh.
-Nick has successfully prosecuted and defended these unique types of lawsuits.
-We are prepared to effectively handle your case with the professionalism it deserves.
-We will aggressively fight for our clients’ rights during every stage of representation.
+Engaging in sexual relations with another’s spouse, while he/she is still married, can lead to the civil lawsuit of criminal conversation.
+Unlike alienation of affections, sexual contact is an element of the action of criminal conversation and must be proven.
+If criminal conversation is proven, a jury can award monetary damages to the innocent party.

 Filing a Lawsuit

-Determining whether or not an attorney is a good fit for you and your case is imperative before you progress with these most important matters in your life.
-Saparilas Law invites you to call (919) 832-2280 today, or contact us, to set up a consultation.
-During your consultation, the multi-step process of pursuing an alienation of affections and/or criminal conversation lawsuit will be explained to you in depth.
-You will have opportunity to review the elements of your unique case with Attorney Nick Saparilas and will have chance to ask any and all questions that you may have.
+The law office of Nick Saparilas has a multitude of experience handling Alienation of Affections and Criminal Conversation lawsuits in Raleigh.
+Nick has successfully prosecuted and defended these unique types of lawsuits.
+We are prepared to effectively handle your case with the professionalism it deserves and will aggressively fight for our clients’ rights during every stage of representation.
+Call (919) 832-2280 today, or fill out the online contact form below to set up a consultation.
+During your consultation, the multi-step process of pursuing an alienation of affections and/or criminal conversation lawsuit will be explained to you in-depth.
+You will have the opportunity to review the elements of your unique case with Attorney Nick Saparilas and have a chance to ask any and all questions that you may have.